-All Percussion applicants will play 2 prepared ensemble excerpts on the same two instruments as the Preliminary Round; one for a keyboard instrument (xylophone, vibraphone, marimba) and one for a non-keyboard instrument (multiple percussion, timpani, snare, drum set).
+All Percussion applicants will play 2 prepared ensemble excerpts (provided after the final round announcement on February 17th) on the same two instruments as the Preliminary Round; one for a keyboard instrument (xylophone, vibraphone, marimba) and one for a non-keyboard instrument (multiple percussion, timpani, snare, drum set).
 Applicants are welcome to bring their own copies of both pieces, but both pieces will also be provided at the audition.
 Applicants will play the excerpt alone, not as a part of an ensemble.

-These pieces will be selected by the adjudicators, be about one minute in duration each, and will be posted on the GSA website by February 26thth.
+These pieces will be selected by the adjudicators and be about one minute in duration each.
 Do not memorize these pieces; you will be asked to play them from the sheet music in the audition, and you may be interrupted by the adjudicators at any time.